 If you use a public SSL certificate, you only need to add the public SSL certificate to FortiClient EMS.
-See Adding SSL certificates to FortiClient EMS for Chromebook endpoints on page 180.
+See Adding an SSL certificate to FortiClient EMS for Chromebook endpoints on page 187.

 However, if you prefer to use a certificate not from a common CA, you must add the SSL certificate to FortiClient EMS and push your certificate's root CA to the Google Chromebooks.
 Otherwise, the HTTPS connection between the FortiClient Chromebook Web Filter extension and FortiClient EMS will not work.
-See Uploading root certificates to the Google Admin console on page 44.
+See Uploading root certificates to the Google Admin console on page 43.